NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 peacock.move(); // I am living thing!
 I can move!!
 ```

-So let's discuss the problem with the above piece of code:
+So let's first discuss the problems with the above piece of code then we will discuss the solution!

 **First Problem**: We were defining a **function** inside the **constructor** **function**, so every time a new object would be created, it would get its own copy of that member **function**.